YOUR LIFE

 If you are becoming a mom due to birth of a child, there are a number of things you will need to know to ensure a smooth transition for time off and things you will want to consider regarding your benefits.

-Short-Term Disability
+Short-Term Disability (STD)

 Family Medical Leave Act (FMLA)